Accessibility

 Your best bet is to find a reputable company that makes documents accessible every day.

-Think about it; if you did something every day for decades, you’d be REALLY good at it.
-An expert, even.
+Think about it; if you did something every day for decades, you’d be REALLY good at it—an expert, even.

 Find an expert who makes your PDFs as accessible as possible.